philcali/sbt-jslint/README.md

 jslint-indent(for jslint) # Spaces
 jslint-max-errors(for jslint) # Issue threshold
-jslint-max-length(for jslint) # Column width for javascript file jslint-flags(for jslint) # All the other flags for jslint jslint-initialize(for jslint) # Builds the JSLint processor jslint-formatter(for jslint-console-output) # Format the results in sbt
+jslint-max-length(for jslint) # Column width for javascript file jslint-predefs(for jslint) # List of predefined javascript globals jslint-flags(for jslint) # All the other flags for jslint jslint-initialize(for jslint) # Builds the JSLint processor jslint-formatter(for jslint-console-output) # Format the results in sbt